camunda/camunda-docs-manual/content/reference/rest/batch/put-activate-suspend.md

 ---

-Activate or suspend a batch.
+Activates or suspends a batch by id.

 # Method